rmak05/Turing_Machine_Simulator/README.md

 ---

 ## **🛠 Setup**

+**Currently this project is supported for Windows operating system only.**

+Install and setup the following :
+- GCC
+- CMAKE
+- GRAPHVIZ
+- SFML

 Either add a system variable named `SFML_GCC_2.6.2_DIR` pointing to the SFML directory **OR** modify the `CMakeLists.txt` file: